Effective Communities Project

 But exhausted, I finally left Rainbow Research, wandered the Earth a bit, and returned to Minneapolis to create the Effective Communities Project in January 1998, with a purpose and style like that of Rainbow Research, and where we’ve done some of our best work.
 BTW, I’m happy to report that while Control Data is extinct, Rainbow Research continues successfully under only its third director in 48 years.

 Johns Hopkins University

 Most recently, I’ve been teaching an on-line course in Nonprofit Program Development as Adjunct Professor in Johns Hopkins University’s Masters Program in NGO Management.
-This has allowed me to hone my perspective and polish my craft, and fire up with a sense of urgent yearning for a decent society.
+This has allowed me to hone my perspective on evaluation, polish my craft, and fire up with a sense of urgent yearning for a decent society.

-My hope is that future generations will come to recognize and appreciate it!
+My hope is that future generations will come to recognize and appreciate it this work!

 I can’t say that financial donations to Effective Communities Project will make this work happen any faster, but it will tell me there’s a sense of appreciation and perhaps even anticipation out there.
 You can donate here.